What, exactly, is a modular home?

 A modular home is one that is built indoors in a factory-like setting.
-The finished products are covered and transported to their new locations where they will be assembled by a builder.
-A modular home is not a mobile home; it is simply a home that is built off-site as opposed to on-site.
-These homes are often called factory-built homes, system-built or pre-fab homes.
-Modular and Manufactured homes are NOT the same.
-Manufactured homes are not placed on permanent foundations.
-Manufactured homes, sometimes referred to as mobile homes, but are not always mobile homes, can be moved from one location to another.
-There are specific laws and regulations regarding these relocations.
-Thanks to publications such as Dwell, the popularity of the modular home is growing.
+The finished products are covered and transported to their new locations, where they are assembled by a builder.
+A modular home is not a mobile home; it is simply a home that is built off-site, as opposed to on-site.
+These homes are often called factory-built, system-built or prefab (short for prefabricated) homes.

 How do modular homes differ from houses built on-site?